thamiamrani/cube-scrambler/README.md

 Headers : `x-password: *******`

-The password is read from the value of environement variable : `SCRAMBLER_PASSWWORD`
+The password is read from the value of environement variable : `SCRAMBLER_PASSWORD`